.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 What other cultural differences will I encounter?

 Common Courtesy: Italians are generally nice people, but Italian society is essentially socialist in its outlook.
 Certain employees of public services are sometimes careless about the way they treat customers.
 This is something you may notice in the post office or elsewhere; the bus ticket inspectors are infamous for this.
-Like many Sicilians, they seem to presume that everybody is dishonest.
+They seem to presume that everybody is dishonest.

-Restaurants: In most restaurants you'll be charged a "coperto" (cover charge) equal to one dollar or pound for each person seated.
+Restaurants: In most restaurants you'll be charged a "coperto" (cover charge) of one or two euros for each person seated.
 This nominal charge appears to have originated as the fee for the staff to"cover" the table with a table cloth and serve bread.
 Tipping is separate, of course, but the coperto persists because Italians are notoriously cheap tippers.
 One of the reasons that many waiters prefer foreign customers, particularly Canadians and Americans, is that these diners are usually more generous.
+Incidentally, standard tipping in restaurants is 10% or more.

 While we're on the subject of restaurants, don't be surprised by the lack of a bread plate at your place, and don't bother asking for one because the staff may not know what you're talking about.
 The bread will arrive in a basket or plate from which you should serve yourself; don't worry about getting crumbs on the tablecloth.
 It's expected.